News and Events Archive 2018

 May 7, 2018

 This year, four students have joined us after having recently completed their second year of law school.
-Alexandra Jockwig-Welsh and Alice Keuroghlian joined the firm today as students in our general stream.
+Alexandra Jockwig-Welsh and Keuroghlian joined the firm today as students in our general stream.
 Jasmeen Singh and Kyle Duncan also joined the firm as students in our personal injury stream.
-Alexandra and Alice are enrolled in the Canadian and American Dual JD program at the University of Windsor’s Faculty of Law and Jasmeen and Kyle are also enrolled at the University of Windsor’s Faculty of Law in the single JD program.
+Alexandra and are enrolled in the Canadian and American Dual JD program at the University of Windsor’s Faculty of Law and Jasmeen and Kyle are also enrolled at the University of Windsor’s Faculty of Law in the single JD program.

 Two additional summer students joined us this year after having recently completed their first year of law school.
 Qasid Iqbal, a former employee of the firm, has joined us this summer and will once again be working with the Creditors’ Rights practice group.
 Qasid just completed his first year at Osgoode Hall Law School.
 Benjamin Gal has also joined KRMC and will be working in the Corporate Commercial practice group.
 Benjamin recently completed his first year at the University of Western Ontario’s Faculty of Law.